-- How would you describe your symptoms?
+How would you describe your symptoms?

-- What, if anything, seems to improve or worsen your symptoms?
+What, if anything, seems to improve or worsen your symptoms?

-- Have you been diagnosed with or treated for any other health conditions?
+Have you been diagnosed with or treated for any other health conditions?

-- Have you recently traveled?
+Have you recently traveled?

-- Have you been involved in any work, projects or hobbies over the years that might have exposed you to asbestos?
+Have you been involved in any work, projects or hobbies over the years that might have exposed you to asbestos?

-- Do or did you smoke?
-For how long?
+Do or did you smoke?
+If so, how much and for how long?